All You Need to Know About Indonesia: A Guide for Tourists

 If you are going to Indonesia for the first time, you should think about your program in advance.
 Include those sight-types:

-- Buddhist temples of Indonesia - one of the oldest attractions of the islands.
+- Buddhist temples of Indonesia.
+It is one of the oldest attractions of the islands.
 Look at some of them to feel the spirit of the ancient culture.

 - Beaches and surf areas are another must-see landmark in the country.
 On each of the islands, there are many, and each is famous for cleanliness and convenience.
 Do not forget about the rip current - it often occurs in Indonesia.

-- Mountains and volcanoes: a tour to the active volcanoes of Java can be one of the most exciting adventures in Indonesia, and the ascent to the volcano Batur will dilute the relaxed rest in Bali.
+- Mountains and volcanoes: a tour to the active volcanoes of Java can be one of the most exciting adventures in Indonesia.
+The ascent to the volcano Batur will dilute the relaxed rest in Bali.

 Driving License: Moving Around the Islands